Can ChatGPT Forecast Stock Price Movements? Return Predictability and Large Language Models: Data

 \section{Data}

-We utilize two primary datasets for our analysis: the Center for Research in Security Prices (CRSP) daily returns and news headlines from a leading data vendor.
-The sample period begins in October 2021 (as ChatGPT's training data is available only until September 2021) and ends in December 2022.
-This sample period ensures that our evaluation is based on information not present in the model's training data, allowing for a more accurate assessment of its predictive capabilities.
+We utilize four primary datasets for our analysis: the Center for Research in Security Prices (CRSP) daily returns, news headlines, RavenPack news database, and the NYSE Trade and Quote (TAQ) database.
+The sample period begins in October 2021 and ends in May 2024.
+This sample period ensures that our evaluation is out-of-sample as the training data of the ChatGPT models stops in September 2021 (e.g., \citet{sarkar_lookahead_2024,lopez2025memorization}).\footnote{We further address potential lookahead bias concerns by comparing GPT-4 to GPT-3.5 performance over time in Online Appendix C. GPT-4 performs better in the latter part of the sample, inconsistent with the model having knowledge outside of its cutoff date.}

-The CRSP daily returns dataset contains information on daily stock returns for a wide range of companies listed on major U.S. stock exchanges, including data on stock prices, trading volumes, and market capitalization.
-This comprehensive dataset enables us to examine the relationship between the sentiment scores generated by ChatGPT and the corresponding stock market returns, providing a robust foundation for our analysis.
-Our sample consists of all the firms listed on the New York Stock Exchange (NYSE), the National Association of Securities Dealers Automated Quotations (NASDAQ), and the American Stock Exchange (AMEX), with at least one news story covered by the data vendor.
-Following prior studies, we use common stocks with a share code of 10 or 11.
+We obtain daily stock returns, open prices, and close prices from the CRSP.
+Our sample consists of all the stocks listed on the New York Stock Exchange (NYSE), the National Association of Securities Dealers Automated Quotations (NASDAQ), and the American Stock Exchange (AMEX), with at least one news story covered by a major news media or newswire.
+Following prior studies, we focus our analysis on common stocks with a share code of 10 or 11.
+Our intraday price and return data come from the TAQ database.
+We clean the TAQ data and construct minute-by-minute observations of intraday volume-weighted average prices following the cleaning procedures in the literature (e.g., \citet{bollerslev2016roughing}).

-We utilize news headlines from a prominent news sentiment analysis data provider, corresponding to the same time frame as the CRSP daily returns.
-The dataset comprises news headlines from a variety of sources, such as major news agencies, financial news websites, and social media platforms.
-These headlines undergo preprocessing and filtering to emphasize company-specific news, enabling us to evaluate the influence of sentiment scores generated from these headlines on individual stock returns.
-We closely adhere to the preprocessing methods outlined by \citet{Jiang2021PervasiveData}.
+We first collect a comprehensive news dataset for all CRSP companies using web scraping based on the company ticker.
+The resulting dataset comprises news headlines from various sources, such as major news agencies and financial news websites.
+For each company, we collect all the news during the sample period and then match the headlines with the identifying information from RavenPack.
+Matching with RavenPack assures that only relevant news will be used for the experiment.
+They closely monitor the major financial news distribution outlets and have a quality procedure matching news, timestamps, and entity names, which solves any errors that arise from the web scraping procedure.